-Recipients of a FY 2019 award under this program are NOT eligible to apply as the lead applicant or as a partner/subrecipient on a FY 2020 proposal.
-Likewise, an organization that is a partner/subrecipient on a FY 2019 award is not eligible to apply as the lead applicant or as a partner/subrecipient on a FY 2020 proposal.
+Recipients of an FY 2018 or FY 2019 award under this program are NOT eligible to apply as the lead applicant or as a partner/subrecipient on an FY 2020 proposal.
+Likewise, an organization that is a partner/subrecipient on an FY 2018 or FY 2019 award is not eligible to apply as the lead applicant or as a partner/subrecipient on an FY 2020 proposal.